Thank you for your message. We will contact you shortly.

 Preferred securities can offer higher income potential compared to other fixed income sectors.
 Primarily investment grade securities, their low correlation to other fixed income sectors and equities may also strengthen portfolio construction in an uncertain environment.
-We find preferred securities attractive today from fundamental, technical and valuation perspectives.
+We find the fundamentals of preferred securities especially attractive today.
 Market inefficiencies may also provide opportunities to add alpha to fixed income portfolios, and certain structures may have tax advantages.

 In today’s environment of continued low interest rates and rising volatility, preferred securities appear attractive for their historically high relative yields and their ability to weather changing interest rate environments.
 They also may help diversify a fixed income portfolio due to their historically low correlation to other bond and stock asset classes.
 We believe preferred securities offer many additional benefits, including:

 - Tax-advantaged income potential, since many preferred security structures pay qualified dividend income (QDI)